 Today, with Steve’s daughter Maria Maglieri at the helm, Serafino own 300 acres of prime McLaren Vale vineyards and an impressive winery.
-The picturesque grounds boast the newly-refurbished Serafino Restaurant, Cellar Door, four-star accommodation, a solar heated swimming pool and premium conference and function facilities
+The picturesque grounds boasts the Serafino Restaurant, Cellar Door, four-star accommodation, a solar heated swimming pool and premium conference and function facilities

-Serafino “Steve” Maglieri arrived in Australia from Italy in 1966, a passionate 17-year-old full of dreams.
+The Serafino story began in 1964 when Steve (Serafino) Maglieri arrived in Australia from Italy as a passionate teenager full of dreams.

-Two years later, with his father Giovanni, he planted his first vines in South Australia’s McLaren Vale, laying the foundation of a wine making dynasty that today is known as Serafino Wines and overseen by his daughter, Maria.
+Two years later, with the assistance of his father Giovanni, he planted his first vines in McLaren Vale that now extends to 350 acres.
+Laying the foundation of a winemaking dynasty that today is known as Serafino Wines and overseen by his daughter, Maria.

-From the beginning, Steve and his father worked from dawn to dusk seven days a week to produce wines of such outstanding quality that it wasn’t long before the accolades began to flow.
+From the beginning, Steve and his father worked from dawn to dusk, seven days a week to produce wines of such outstanding quality.
+It wasn’t long before the accolades began to flow.

-And it’s this love that saw him become Australia’s "Lambrusco King" in the 1990s, bottling the wine inspired in part by his homeland under his family name.
+It’s love that saw him become Australia’s "Lambrusco King" in the 1990s, branding the wine inspired in part by his homeland under his family name.
 Demand for Lambrusco was so high that at its peak, Steve was producing more than four million bottles a year before selling his company to Mildara Blass in 1998.